orbitorus/scenario_tradeoff/README.md

 - Build **flexible response protocols** that allow waiting when lead time permits
 - Invest in **real-time orbit determination** to reduce uncertainty faster
 - Set **decision thresholds** based on lead time:
-    - >48 hours → Wait for refined data
+    - More than 48 hours → Wait for refined data
     - 24-48 hours → Assess uncertainty level
     - <24 hours → Act immediately

 **For the Framework:**
 - This validates the **"Mitigate" strategy** in the four-quadrant decision framework
 - Demonstrates that **coordination time** (waiting for better data) has quantifiable economic value